srvaroa/srvaroa.github.io/_posts/2019-10-22-kubernetes-added-a-0-to-my-latency.md

 To pinpoint the bottleneck we collected metrics for the entire request path.
 The architecture is simple, an API Gateway (Zuul) that proxies requests to the microservice instances in EC2 or Kubernetes.
-In Kubernetes, we use the NGINX Ingress Controller and backends are ordinary [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) objects running a JVM application based in Spring.
+In Kubernetes, we use the NGINX Ingress controller and backends are ordinary [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) objects running a JVM application based in Spring.